 - For Spanish speaking ELL students, teaching Latin roots helps them learn the English language by bridging it their native language.

-Implementing it into the Curriculum
+Implementing Root Word Activities Into the Curriculum

 According to Robert J. Marzano and Julia A. Simms of Vocabulary for the Common Core, students should have multiple interactions with a word (in this case a root word) in order to acquire it.
 This includes, but is not limited to, being able to provide a description of the word, give an example, and construct a picture or symbol of it.